Test Analyst Salary

 Popular Skills for Test Analyst

 Overall, survey participants reported applying a fair number of skills to their work.
-Most notably, skills in Test Automation, Quality Assurance / Quality Control, Software Test, and Test Planning are correlated to pay that is above average, with boosts between 3 percent and 9 percent.
-For most people, competency in Software Test indicates knowledge of System Testing.
+Most notably, skills in Test Automation, Quality Assurance / Quality Control, Software Test, and System Testing are correlated to pay that is above average, with boosts between 3 percent and 9 percent.
+Those proficient in Software Test are, more often than not, also skilled in System Testing.

 Pay by Experience Level for Test Analyst